Senior Living History: 1930 - 1939

 …”The obvious problems that present themselves as soon as the whole question is considered are what to do with the unknown distressing residuum, the people on the bottom, the people who manage to get along, we don’t know how.
 And only slightly above them is the population of our poorhouses and county homes.
 They present the picturesque though gruesome aspect of the problem of old age.
 For them private social agencies have advocated private assistance or even public outdoor relief, and more recently old age pensions.”
 (National Advisory Council, 1934)

 In addition to the controversy about whether care in a poorhouse was appropriate for the elderly, there was a question of cost.
 One Council member pointed out that it would cost half as much to support older people with a cash payment in their own home than in an institution.
-This was founded on the assumption that the older person would continue to work to help support himself if he lived at home, an argument which made sense if those in the poorhouse were too poor to support themselves but were generally healthy, or if they had family or friends who would take care of them in the community.
+This was founded on the assumption that the older person would continue to work to help support himself if he lived at home.
+The argument made sense if those in the poorhouse were too poor to support themselves but were generally healthy, or if they had family or friends who would take care of them in the community.

 “Why is it that an old person can live on a pension of $14.00 a month when it cost $28.00 a month to maintain him in a poorhouse?
 The answer is found in the fact that the person is not lost to the community and is still partially self-supporting.
 These old timers earn something.
 They do some mining, take care of public parks, act as watchmen, and engage in various kinds of activities that permit them to earn a part of their living.
 They remain among their friends who help them.
 Remove them to a poor farm and they are lost to society forever.
 Their self-respect is gone as is their meager earning capacity, and they become dead weight, with nothing to hope for but the call of the Almighty.”
 (National Advisory Council, 1934)